The Essence of the Lakes

 This is a rolling landscape of many features, some of which are quite unique.
 There is a rich source of photographic material to explore here.
 The open Pennine Moors offer stunning views over the vast landscape leading to the Lakes District in the West and the North York Moors to the East.

-Since Aspect2i first started out we have always run workshops in the Yorkshire Dales for obvious reasons, its beautiful!
-Most of our workshops to date have been short and have targeted an individual aim such as mastering composition, mastering the tilt and shift lens or spending three days mastering infrared photography.
+Since aspect2i first started out we have always run photography workshops and tours in the Yorkshire Dales for obvious reasons, its beautiful!
+Most of our photography workshops and tours to date have been short and have targeted an individual aim such as mastering composition, mastering the tilt and shift lens or spending three days mastering infrared photography.

 Probably the most fascinating aspect of this place are the carboniferous limestone pavements which can be found throughout the park.
 These ancient rock formations were created by retreating glaciers during the last ice age.
 But don’t be fooled into thinking the Dales are only about limestone pavements.
 Of course we will visit places that cannot be overlooked such as Goredale Scar, Janet’s Foss, Hardraw Force and the area around Ribblehead, but we will also venture to quieter, more unassuming places where the land geltly undulates and stands of trees are perched atop little hills, and dry stone walls stretch across acres of land.
 It is these places that encapsulate the essence of this amazing landscape.